AISS — Services

 • AI governance proposal.

-AI evaluation, validation & monitoring
+Evaluation, validation & monitoring of AI

 What this involves